sensesVoid/byok-resume-resumeeee/README.md

 ### Bring Your Own AI Key

-To keep this tool free and accessible, I've integrated it with leading AI providers like Google (Gemini), OpenAI, and OpenRouter.
+To keep this tool free and accessible, I've integrated it with leading AI providers like Google (Gemini), OpenAI, Anthropic, and OpenRouter.
 Instead of charging you a subscription, you can use your own API key.

 -   **Why?** This gives you full control over your usage and data.
 Your API calls go directly from your browser to the provider you choose.
 -   **Is it secure?** Absolutely.
 Your API key is also stored only in your browser's local storage and is never sent to or stored on any server that I control.